-- Vehicle Emission Control Information.
+1 Vehicle Emission Control Information.

 Your Volvo is designed to meet all applicable emission standards, as evidenced by the certification label on the underside of the hood.
-For further information regarding these regulations, please consult your Volvo retailer. - Engine oil.
-This label contains the recommended engine oil specifications. - Vehicle Identification Number (VIN).
+For further information regarding these regulations, please consult your Volvo retailer.

+2 Vehicle Identification Number (VIN).

 The VIN plate is located on the top left surface of the dashboard.
-The Vehicle Identification Number (VIN) should always be quoted in all correspondence concerning your vehicle with the retailer and when ordering parts. - Tire inflation pressures.
-This label indicates the correct inflation pressures for the tires that were on the vehicle when it left the factory.
+The Vehicle Identification Number (VIN) should always be quoted in all correspondence concerning your vehicle with the retailer and when ordering parts.

-Federal Motor Vehicle Safety Standards (FMVSS) specifications (USA) and Ministry of Transport (CMVSS) standards (Canada).
+- 3 Tire inflation pressures.
+This label indicates the correct inflation pressures for the tires that were on the vehicle when it left the factory. - Federal Motor Vehicle Safety Standards (FMVSS) specifications (USA) and Ministry of Transport (CMVSS) standards (Canada).
 Your Volvo is designed to meet all applicable safety standards, as evidenced by the certification label on the driver's side B-pillar (the structural member at the side of the vehicle, at the rear of the driver's door opening).
 This label also includes codes for paint color, etc. For further information regarding these regulations, please consult your Volvo retailer.
 U.S. models have the upper decal; Canadian models have the lower one.

 - Weights (p.
-356) - Engine specifications (p.
-357)
+351) - Engine specifications (p.
+352)